PNNL-CompBio/coderdata/README.md

 [build directory](build) with your own build files.

 3. Develop your scripts to build the data files according to our [LinkML Schema](schema/coderdata.yaml]).
+This will require collecting the following metadata:
+- entrez gene identifiers (or you can use the `genes.csv` file
+- sample information such as species and model system type
+- drug name that can be searched on PubChem

-You can validate each file by using the [linkML validator](https://linkml.io/linkml/data/validating-data) together with our schema file.
+You can validate each file by
+using the [linkML
+validator](https://linkml.io/linkml/data/validating-data) together
+with our schema file.

 You can use the following scripts as part of your build process:
 - [build/utils/fit_curve.py](build/utils/fit_curve.py): This script